OBSERVATIONS AS A RESEARCH METHOD

 • Reduced demand characteristics: For the same reason, there should be no demand characteristics.
 If you’re unaware that you’re being observed, you won’t try to please the researcher.

-• Ethics is a major problem with many observational studies, and especially with naturalistic studies.
+• Ethics is a major problem in many observational studies, especially in naturalistic studies.
 Not knowing you’re being watched creates issues with privacy, and participants not consenting to take part

 • Detailed: The information collected tends to be more detailed and provides a fuller picture of behaviour than the sort of information that can be collected in a laboratory.
 Think of the criticisms of behaviour in the strange situation